Turner Scott Motorsports: Truck No. 33 History

 The No. 33 team made its debut at Bristol in August 2013 with 16-year-old Brandon Jones behind the wheel, finishing 27th.
 Jones would drive the truck at Iowa and Martinsville in September, finishing 20th and 19th.
-The No. 33 team's last two starts were at Phoenix and Homestead with Cale Gale (Jones' K&N Pro Series crew chief), who would finish 6th and 10th respectively.
+The No. 33 team's last two starts were at Phoenix and Homestead with Cale Gale (Jones' K&N Pro Series crew chief), who would finish sixth and tenth respectively.
 The team planned to attempt seven races with Jones in 2014 with Shane Huffman as crew chief, in addition to Jones' full-time K&N Pro Series East schedule.
-Jones made three starts, with a best finish of 4th at Dover.
+Jones made three starts, with a best finish of fourth at Dover.
 However, in August, Jones confirmed that he and TSM had parted ways.
 Jones drove in the final two races in K&N Pro Series East driving for Richard Childress Racing, and ran two more Truck Series races in the 33 with GMS Racing.

 Truck No. 34 History

 On August 15, 2011, it was announced that Turner Scott Motorsports would be fielding a fourth truck for NASCAR Sprint Cup Series driver Ryan Newman in early September at Atlanta Motor Speedway.
 The truck was sponsored by Brandt and Realtree and honored the life of Beau Slocumb, an ARCA racer who was a close friend to Ryan Newman, as well as a friend and employee of Turner Scott Motorsports.
 The truck was No. 08, as this was the number that Slocumb raced throughout his career.
 Newman finished fifth at Atlanta and donated the race winnings to Slocumb's widow to pay for their medical expenses.

 In 2013, the truck was renumbered No. 34, and Ryan Newman drove the truck at Eldora Speedway in the Mudsummer Classic.
-Newman would finish 3rd.
+Newman would finish third.
 The team returned at Homestead with Ron Hornaday Jr., who just recently parted ways with NTS Motorsports.
-Hornaday would finish 5th.
+Hornaday would finish fifth.

 Truck No. 42 History

-In the 2014 season finale at Homestead Miami Speedway, Kyle Larson drove the No. 42 Silverado sponsored by Parker Hannifin, one of Larson's first sponsors during his midget car racing career.
+In the 2014 season finale at Homestead–Miami Speedway, Kyle Larson drove the No. 42 Silverado sponsored by Parker Hannifin, one of Larson's first sponsors during his midget car racing career.
 Mike Hillman Jr. would move over from the 32 truck to head the effort as crew chief.
-Larson qualified the truck on the pole, and dominated the race by leading 96 of the 134 laps, but ultimately finished second to Darrell Wallace Jr. in similar fashion to the Eldora race earlier that year.
+Larson qualified the truck on the pole, and dominated the race by leading 96 of the 134 laps, but ultimately finished second to Bubba Wallace in similar fashion to the Eldora race earlier that year.

 K&N Pro Series and ARCA Racing Series

-For the K&N Pro Series East operations following 2014, see HScott Motorsports with Justin Marks.

 In addition to its national series teams, Turner Scott Motorsports fielded teams full-time in the K&N Pro Series East in 2013 and 2014, with occasionally entries in the K&N Pro Series West and ARCA Racing Series.